f4d3c5fa81 | ||

 </rhubarbResult>

-• The info element tells you the name of the original sound file.
+element tells you the name of the original sound file. - The

-• The phones element contains the individual sounds found in the recording.
-You won't usually need them.
+element contains the individual sounds found in the recording.
+You won't usually need them. - The

 Tell me what you think!